-5. Vic Watson
+5. Vic Watson [1920–1935]

-The only player who has come close to Watson’s record is Sir Geoff Hurst with 249 goals.
+He once scored six, in an 8-2 home win against Leeds on 9 February 1929, scored four goals on three occasions, and managed 13 hat-tricks while at West Ham.
 Vic Watson reached the FA Cup with West Ham in 1923, where the Hammers were beaten 2-0 by Bolton in the first-ever game at the old Wembley.

-Watson joined West Ham in 1920 for a fee worth only £50 from Wellingborough Town.
+The only player who has come close to Watson’s record is Geoff Hurst with 249 goals.
 Watson’s name will be written in West Ham United history books for a long time.